The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-3

-In addition to drinking Pu'er tea, one can also drink black tea to aid digestion and promote digestive health.
+In addition to drinking Pu'er tea, one can also drink to aid digestion and promote digestive health.
 Black tea is made through fermentation and roasting.
 Under the action of oxidase, the polyphenols undergo enzymatic oxidation reactions that generate products which promote digestion and regulate the stomach and intestines.
 Drinking it after meals is particularly effective.

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-4

 Many choose to travel during the holidays.
 After a period of irregular sleep patterns or tiring trips, people may feel dizzy and lack energy.
-At this time, a cup of flower tea not only helps to invigorate but also has beautifying effects.
+At this time, brewing a cup of flower tea not only helps to invigorate but also has beautifying effects.
 For those who are also experiencing irritability, depression, and other states, it is recommended to drink some rose tea.
 Rose tea has the effect of relieving stagnation and depression, helping to soothe the mood.

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-5

 Some people like to travel during the holidays, while others prefer to stay at home.
 Some friends who tend to be homebodies often spend the entire day in front of computers, televisions, and smartphones, engrossed in TV dramas and online games.
 By the end of the holiday, due to excessive use of their eyes and lack of rest, they may experience dizziness, dryness, discomfort, and even double vision.
-At this time, drinking tea can help protect the eyes and relieve eye strain.
+At this time, can help protect the eyes and relieve eye strain.

 The post-holiday syndrome strikes again, time to brew a cup of tea to calm down!-6